VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Details of experiments

 For Sudoku experiment, the dataset, model architecture, and training configurations are adopted from \cite{du2024learning}.
 We mainly use solving success rate to evaluate different models.
-Model backbone and training configurations can be found in Fig. \ref{fig:sudoku_ebm} and Table \ref{tab:sudoku_exp_detail}, respectively.
-All the exploration hyperparameters $c$ are set as 100 for Sudoku task.
+The model backbone and training configurations can be found in Fig. \ref{fig:sudoku_ebm} and Table \ref{tab:sudoku_exp_detail}, respectively.
+All exploration hyperparameters $c$ are set as 100 for the Sudoku task.